dbwebb-se/javascript/README.md

 For contributors, see the commit history and the issues.

-Feel free to help builing up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education.

 History
 -------------------

-v0.0.0x (2015-10-29)
+v1.0.0 (2016-08-17)

 * Started work in November 2015, no planned release date.